manishklach/hbm_fragmentation_guard_sim/README.md

 - trace-driven “LLM-style” workload mocks

 > **What it is not:** a device microcode implementation.
 It’s a policy simulator for reproducible evaluation.
+>
+> ## Disclaimer
+This repository is provided for research and evaluation purposes only.
+It is **not production software** and is provided **“AS IS”** without warranties of any kind (including fitness for a particular purpose, accuracy, or non-infringement).
+No endorsement or affiliation with any HBM/GPU vendor is implied.
+This software license does **not** grant rights to any patents.

 ---